ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

   multiple libraries or services interact.
 This is mandatory for testing APIs and is preferred over mocking the service.

-* :ref:`Functional Testing` should be used for validating workflows or long-running examples.
+* :ref:`Functional testing` should be used for validating workflows or long-running examples.
 Assume that you have a library that wraps a CAD service.
 You would validate that you can create complex geometry while directly interfacing with the service.
 Functional tests are great at discovering edge cases that are